 However, at the same time, the laws of Ontario and Canada also oblige us to protect vulnerable people and, on very rare occasions, that means we have to break confidentiality.
 The situations where we are obliged to break confidentiality are:

-- c) When we believe you or another, identifiable person, have been assaulted by a registered health provider.
-In that situation, we would have to protect the public from that person, but we would not have to disclose your identify,
+- When we believe you or another, identifiable person, have been assaulted by a registered health provider.
+In that situation, we would have to protect the public from that person, but we would not have to disclose your identity,

 Other than those specific situations, we will not disclose your health information without your explicit consent.